SumoLogic/sumologic-documentation/docs/integrations/web-servers/opentelemetry/haproxy-opentelemetry.md

 By default, HAProxy logs are forwarded to Syslog.
 This needs to be changed to send the logs to files.
 Configuration in the file /etc/haproxy/haproxy.cfg is needed to be modified to send logs to files.

-Haproxy logs have six levels of verbosity.
+HAProxy logs have six levels of verbosity.
 To select a level, set loglevel to one of:

 -   emerg - Errors such as running out of operating system file descriptors.
 -   alert - Some rare cases where something unexpected has happened, such as being unable to cache a response.